jiachengpan/download-comment-files/README.md

 The `suffix` is a regex field, which will be used to test if the referenced file has matching file ext / type.
 The `output` is the target path to keep the downloaded files.

+To get what files are downloaded, one can use following settings:

+    - id: download
+      uses: jiachengpan/download-comment-files@master
+      with:
+        suffix: pdf
+    - name: get the output
+      run: echo "downloaded ${{ steps.download.outputs.files }}"